 The latest proposal by the White House may get the endorsement from the likes of Senator Lindsey Graham (R-SC) or Senator John McCain (R-AZ), but that’s doesn’t really elicit confidence among the anti-government crowd.
 Sixty-plus million Americans did not vote for the status quo, they wanted real change, and not the Obama kind either.
 Making America Great Again doesn’t mean growing government or shuffling around deck chairs, it means burning down the swamp, breaking the shackles of serfdom, and maximizing freedom.

 Do you support the Republican Party’s plan to reform government?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com